codeforgermany/click_that_hood/README.md

     $ npm install

-4) Start the Web Application (default on port 3000)
+4) Start the Web Application (default on port 8000)

-    $ ./node_modules/compound/bin/compound server
+    $ node app.js

-5) Open your website at http://localhost:3000
+5) Open your website at http://localhost:8000